Brain-WP/BrainFaker/README.md

     ->once();
 ```

-The methods that Brain Faker mocks vary from object to object.
+The methods that Brain Faker mocks vary, of course, from object to object.

 On top of that, Brain Faker also mocks some WordPress "related functions".